snap-one/docs-driverworks-proxyprotocol/source/includes/64.5_light_V2_conditionals/_0-HEADER.md

 The following Conditionals are used for Composer Programming to perform logic comparisons of Variables.
 This functionality is managed by the Proxy and Director.

+`IS_BRIGHTNESS`

+Double.
+Percent check of the current brightness.

+`IS_BRIGHTNESS_TARGET`

+Double.
+Percent check of the target brightness.

 `IS_COLOR`

 Boolean.
 If the color of the light matches the color.

+`IS_COLOR_TARGET`

+Boolean.
+If the color of the light does not match the color.